kolaczyk/sand/README.md

-## Statistical Analysis of Network Data with R
+## Statistical Analysis of Network Data with R (1st Edition)

 PLEASE NOTE:  This book has now gone to 2nd edition.
-However, it was released by the publisher some weeks earlier than we were expecting.
-That's a good thing, in many ways, but has left us scrambling to update the published version of our sand package, both here and on CRAN.
-We are working to quickly get this done.
-Thank you for your patience while we do so.
+The site here is now kept purely for archival purposes and is not actively maintained.
+The site for the second edition, corresponding to v2 of the `sand` package can be found [here](https://github.com/kolaczyk/sand).

 [<img src="https://images.springer.com/sgw/books/medium/9781493909827.jpg" alt="" width="200px">](http://www.amazon.com/Statistical-Analysis-Network-Data-Use/dp/1493909827/)